“If you don’t heal what hurt you,

 Whatever these wounds are, don’t underestimate the impact of how they shaped you, because this in turn will affect the version of yourselves that you brought into your marriage.

 You may be happy to do this alone.
-If the issues are deeper, you may even need the support of a therapist.
+If the issues are deeper, you may even need the support of a therapist in effectively healing emotional wounds.
 But when you are willing to break the patterns of the past, you can finally start to show up for yourself as who you truly are – a human being capable of huge love and connection.

 With love and support,